mvysny/vaadin-on-kotlin/docs/creating_ui.md

 ## Introduction

 The web is composed of HTML pages.
 The basic building block of a HTML page is the *HTML element*, such as `<div>`.
-Typical web frameworks focus on rendering HTML pages, requiring you to build the page out of HTML elements.
+Typical web frameworks requires you to build the page out of HTML elements.
 In this regard, Vaadin is different.

 Instead of composing HTML elements, in Vaadin we compose *components*, such as `Button`, `ComboBox` and `VerticalLayout`.